 Freshmen will be registered for a First Year Seminar (FYS) course, during which they will learn about the different pathways of the Methodist University Journey.
 At this point, students should begin discussing the possibility of engaging in research with a faculty member.
 During the second semester of their sophomore year, students can be nominated for and then apply to the URC Fellow program.
 Students are encouraged to approach a member of the Methodist University Faculty to discuss their potential nomination and research opportunities.

 Once students are nominated by a faculty or staff member, they will accept the nomination by submitting a URC Fellow Candidate application.
 After review of the application, the CRC will notify the student of the decision.
-Those who are accepted can begin completing the requirements which include the following: (a) attending a series of events that are focused on research and creative projects, (b) writing a series of essays that reflect their thoughts and opinions on the events they attend, (c) registering for at least 2 semester hours (but no more than 4 semester hours) of independent study projects (course number IDS 2990), (d) designing and conducting their own research and/or creative project with their faculty mentor, and (e) presenting the material at the annual MU CRC Symposium.
+Those who are accepted can begin completing the requirements which include the following: (a) attending a series of events that are focused on research and creative projects, (b) writing a series of essays that reflect their thoughts and opinions on the events they attend, (c) registering for at least 2 credits (but no more than 4 credits) of independent study projects (course number IDS 2990), (d) designing and conducting their own research and/or creative project with their faculty mentor, and (e) presenting the material at the annual MU CRC Symposium.

 During the process of the Fellowship candidacy, students will create and continually update a URC Fellow Candidate portfolio.
 This portfolio will be comprised of the student’s reflection essays, independent study projects progress, as well as a comprehensive list of research and creative project events the student has attended.
 This portfolio will remain in the Candidate’s possession over the course of the semester, but the student will submit it for review at the end of each academic semester.
 The portfolio will be filed in the office of the Director of the CRC.